nanda248/nanda-easy-gallery/README.md

 **Adding note**
 Error messages will be prompted to user for following actions.
-- user cannot add note with empty title and content.
+- User cannot add note with empty title and content.
-- user cannot enter more than 10 words in title and 30 words in content
+- User cannot enter more than 10 words in title and 30 words in content

 **Searching for note**
-- user can find the notes by the title
+- User can find the notes by the title
-- the search is immediate as you type regardless of upper and lower case
+- Search is immediate as user types regardless of upper and lower case
+- Search will return No Result if matching word is not found

 **Deleting note**
-- user will be prompted verification popup window to confirm delete action
+- User will be prompted verification popup window to confirm delete action
 - Deleted notes cannot be recovered

-**Limitations**
+**Limitations: **
 Since the project has no backend and DB, all data will be refreshed to initial state when the page is reloaded.
 There are 4 sample sticky notes at the initial state.
 There is no edit feature of the notes as per test instruction.

 License